Annual Enrollment Period (AEP):

 Coverage Gap (Donut Hole):

-You leave the Coverage Gap when your true Out-Of-Pocket (TrOOP) costs reach $4,950,
+premium payments.
+You leave the Coverage Gap when your True Out-Of-Pocket (TrOOP) costs reach $5,000 in 2018,

 not counting premiums.
 Note: these dollar limits are subject to change each year.